textpattern/textpattern.github.io/tags/article-custom.md

 Default: unset, retrieves from all categories.
 * @customfieldname="value"@
 Restrict to articles with specified value for specified custom field name.
 Replace _customfieldname_ with the actual name of the custom field.
-Important: Using dashes @-@ or spaces may cause errors or render this feature ineffectual.
+Important: Using dashes `-` or spaces may cause errors or render this feature ineffectual.
 Underscores in both custom field names and values are confirmed to work.
 Default: unset.
 * @excerpted="boolean"@
 Restrict to articles with/without an excerpt.
-Values: @0@ (no, return all) or @1@ (yes, return only those containing an excerpt).
+Values: `0` (no, return all) or `1` (yes, return only those containing an excerpt).
-Default: @0@.
+Default: `0`.
 * @exclude="article id(s)"@
 Exclude a specific article or list of articles (each ID separated by a comma).
 Default: unset.
 * @expired="boolean"@
 Whether to include articles that have expired or not.
-Values: @0@ (no, don't include expired articles) or @1@ (yes, include expired articles).
+Values: `0` (no, don't include expired articles) or `1` (yes, include expired articles).
 Default: Setting of preference 'Publish expired articles'.
 * @form="form name"@
 Use specified form template to process each article.
-Default: @default@.
+Default: `default`.
 * @id="article ID"@
 Display the specific article or list of articles (each ID separated by a comma).
 Important: When a list is supplied, this does *not* imply a sort order (see *Example 6* below).